yjkiwilee/mob_movement_manager/README.md

 # Further resources

-To find out how to use the core features of this datapack, see the [Getting Started](guides/GETTING_STARTED.md) guide.
+To find out **how to use the core features of this datapack**, see the [Getting Started](guides/GETTING_STARTED.md) guide.

-If you are familiar with commands, you can do more with the datapack by directly calling some functions within the datapack.
+**If you are familiar with commands**, you can do more with the datapack by directly calling some functions within the datapack.
 To learn more, see the [Advanced Features](guides/ADVANCED_FEATURES.md) document.

+For a table of functions contained within this datapack, please see the [List of Functions](guides/LIST_OF_FUNCTIONS.md) document (WIP!).